kristinemlarson/gnssrefl/docs/pages/new_station.md

 # What is a good GNSS Reflections Site?

-Your expected GNSS reflection zone is not a mystery.
+A good GNSS reflection site has:

+- a large reflection zone
+- good receiver tracking multiple GNSS signals and modern (L2C,L5) GPS signals
+- sampling rate that is commensurate with what you are trying to measure (i.e.
+30 second sampling rate won't work for stations that are more than 8-9 meters above the reflecting surface).
+- RINEX files with positions in the header and (preferably float) SNR data

+## Reflection Zones

-The only inputs needed are:
+The only inputs needed to calculate your reflection zones are:

 * the approximate position of the GNSS site
 * the positions of the GNSS satellites